Louis-DR/OmniCores-BuildingBlocks/sources/clock/programmable_clock_divider/programmable_clock_divider.md

 In **fine decimal division mode** (`POWER_OF_TWO = 0`), the module divides the clock frequency by `division + 1`.
 For odd division factors, the high pulse of `clock_out` is one `clock_in` cycle longer than the low pulse.
 For even factors, the duty cycle is exactly 50%.
 This is implemented with a decrementing counter to time the duration of the high and low pulses of the output clock.

 In **coarse power-of-two division mode** (`POWER_OF_TWO = 1`), the module divides the clock frequency by `2^division`.
 This allows for a very large division range.
 The output clock has a perfect 50% duty cycle.
 This is implemented using a decrementing counter that times a half-period of the output clock, toggling the output clock when it reaches zero.
-This mode requires a larger internal counter and more complex combinatorial logic (a barrel shifter) to calculate the reload value, but offers an exponential division range.
+This mode requires a larger internal counter and more complex combinational logic (a barrel shifter) to calculate the reload value, but offers an exponential division range.

 ## Paths